Weak limits of entropy regularized Optimal Transport; potentials, plans and divergences: Central Limit Theorem of Sinkhorn potentials

 \section{Central Limit Theorem of Sinkhorn potentials}

 The main result of this section is Theorem~\ref{Theorem:TCLpot}, which gives the first-order linearization of the difference between the empirical and population Sinkhorn potentials.
 As a consequence, Corollary~\ref{Corollary:TCLpot} gives the central limit theorem of that difference with rate $\sqrt{\frac{n\,m}{m+n}}$.
-This section contains a summary of the proof of Theorem~\ref{Theorem:TCLpot}, highlighting the steps that are useful for further sections, as well as a full proof following the statement of Corollary~\ref{Corollary:TCLpot}.
-The proofs of auxiliary results are postponed, except that of Lemma~\ref{Lemma:equivalent}, which is included in this section due to the interest of the technique, which is repeated several times in the rest of the work. \\
+This section contains also the proof of Theorem~\ref{Theorem:TCLpot} and Corollary~\ref{Corollary:TCLpot}.
+The proofs of auxiliary results are postponed to the Appendix.